top of page

 Robin Head

-Robin has been a nationally elected officer of the National Education Union since 2010, and teacher since 1984.
+Robin, now retired, was a nationally elected officer of the National Education Union and teacher since 1984.
 He is the Great Grandson of Mary Atkins, a Bryant and May matchgirl, who in 1888 went on strike with her friends, sister Priscilla and the other strikers.

 Robin is incredibly proud to be associated with The Matchgirls Memorial as it allows him to support the memory of those incredible women in a very practical way.